hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up Ingress TLS

 The Ingress resource with TLS has to be created.
-Here is the sample Ingress TLS resource *ingress-host-based-selfsigned.yaml*, available from the GitHub repo [ingress-demo](https://github.com/GuopingJia/ingress-demo):
+Here is the Ingress TLS resource *ingress-host-based-selfsigned.yaml*:

 ```shell
 $ cat ingress-host-based-selfsigned-games.yaml